Cambridge-Hands-On-Science/Experiments/Experiments/Physics/Air Streams.md

 How does weight vary with height?

-Weight essentially constant over the range of the room compared to the radius of the Earth (if they are familiar with binomial expansions could show this mathematically by expanding F = - GMm/(r+h)^2 ).
+Weight essentially constant over the range of the room compared to the radius of the Earth (if they are familiar with binomial expansions could show this mathematically by expanding $F = - GMm/(r+h)^2$ ).

 How would we expect the velocity to vary with distance?
 Can we draw a graph of this (i.e. velocity on y as function of height on x)?